 - Pumpkin: Mix it with organic smashed or roasted pumpkin, and top it off with a few nuts.

-Cottage cheese can be great, but there are a few things you should know: (14)
+However, there are a few things you should know:

 - It may cause problems if you are lactose intolerant.
 Issues include diarrhea, bloating, cramps, gas and an upset stomach.
 Lactose intolerance ultimately makes digesting dairy products a pretty big challenge for some.
 While your doctor can help, you may need to avoid dairy altogether.
 You can find lactose-free versions in the grocery store.